Former Iora Health execs raise $13M to guide seniors through Medicare enrollment – TechCrunch

 That’s where Connie Health comes in.
 The company’s technology takes into account the providers someone sees, the medications they are on and the benefits they would like to have, feed those into its model, and based on that, sifts through the thousands of plans available and recommends the best fits.

-Four months ago, Connie Health kicked off its consumer platform in Arizona, and with the new investment, also began operating in Texas.
+In October 2020, Connie Health kicked off its consumer platform in Arizona, and with the new investment, also began operating in Texas.
 Over the next year, Eran expects to move into Illinois, where he is seeing big demographic changes as a lot of people are moving into Medicare and other states.
 The new funding will also enable the company to branch off to other insurance products.

 Within those states, the company’s footprint grew to seven markets, and its local agent base grew 15 times.